aledolme/pqc_riscv/README.md

 - **pulp-runtime**: forked repository of the original pulp-runtime folder.
 Please refers to [pulp-runtime GitHub Pages](https://github.com/pulp-platform/pulp-runtime.git) for further information.
 - **test**: contain the files required for tests.

+#Simple runtime
 ## Prerequisities
 Prerequisites are explained in detail in the [main repository](https://github.com/pulp-platform/pulpissimo).
 We report for the reader's convenience the main steps.

 First, install the system dependencies indicated [here](https://github.com/pulp-platform/pulp-runtime/blob/master/README.md).

-Then make sure you have  [riscv-gnu-toolchain](https://github.com/pulp-platform/pulp-riscv-gnu-toolchain) installed.
+Then, make sure you have  [riscv-gnu-toolchain](https://github.com/pulp-platform/pulp-riscv-gnu-toolchain) installed, and get the repository:

-#Simple runtime
-Get the repository:
 ```
 git clone --recursive https://github.com/aledolme/pqc_riscv
 ```